Leakage of Dataset Properties in Multi-Party Machine Learning: Preliminaries

-We assume that there is an underlying data distribution $\mathcal{D}$ determined by variables $X,A,Y$ where $X$ models a set of features, $A$ models a feature that is deemed private (or sensitive) and $Y$ is the target variable, i.e., either a label or a real value (e.g., if using regression models).
+We assume that there is an underlying data distribution~$\mathcal{D}$ determined by variables $X$, $A$, $Y$ where $X$ models a set of features, $A$ models a feature that is deemed private (or sensitive) and $Y$ is the target variable, i.e., either a label or a real value (e.g., if using regression models).
 We consider a supervised setting where the goal is to train a model $f$ such that $f(X,A)$ predicts $Y$.
-To reason about leakage of $A$'s distribution in~$\mathcal{D}$, we will consider different relationships between $X,Y,A$ based on their correlation.
-We use $\sim$ to indicate that there is a {correlation} between random variables and $\bot$ if not.